BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 # CTFs and hands-on material
 ## flaws.cloud

 This one was great.
 Simple, minimal setup and slowly introduces each concept.
-But if you're a beginner, you'll learn so much from such small challenges!
+You'll learn so much from such small challenges!
 Definitely worth your time

 ```
 Scope: Everything is run out of a single AWS account, and all challenges are sub-domains of flaws.cloud.